bilalscripts/bilalscripts/README.md

 ### Hi there 👋

+I'm an enthusiastic and disciplined person having a passion for web development.
+I favor quality over quantity, prefer to always assess challenges from different perspectives, and strive to come up with the simplest and sometimes  "out of the box" solution.

+I'm a MERN stack developer.
+I'm more interested in FOSS projects where I can find creative solutions to logical problems.
+I’m laser-focused on crisp design, solid branding, and vibrant collaboration.
+My endless curiosity means I never stop learning.
+I'm excited to bring my unique skill set to the field.

+Besides coding, I usually spend my time reading personal development books.

 <!--
 **bilalscripts/bilalscripts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->